Introducing Aquaponics: Grow Your Own Fish Sandwich

 Mother Nature knows what she is doing.
 An old adage declares, “If you want to be successful, do what the successful are doing.”
 With aquaponics, you are mimicking the perfection and balance of nature.
 The symbiotic relationship between plant and animal could not be more natural and your success is virtually guaranteed.

 It isn’t the intention of this article to teach you how to set up an aquaponics system, or to break down scientifically how it all works, but merely to make you aware of the concept.
-If you decide to give aquaponics a try, I encourage you to look into it further.
-Best of luck.
+If you decide to give aquaponics a try, we encourage you to find out How to Start an Aquaponics System.